 So what can parents do to help their children get started on the road to early literacy?

 Don’t pressure!
 A child who feels pushed into early reading and senses parental impatience or disapproval could become discouraged.
 Far worse than reading at a later age would be missing out altogether on the wonder and fountain of learning that reading brings.

 In other words, do it as a fun activity in a pressure-free environment.
-Do it as a way to spend more quality time with your child and don’t worry about whether your child is picking up any of it because (s)he will (as long as you don’t obsess about it).
+Use it as a way to spend more quality time with your child.
+Don’t worry about whether your child is picking up any of it because (s)he is.

 Early Literacy: Handwriting Practice helps Reading

 There was also another point that the article highlighted that I thought was very interesting.
 It is the question regarding writing skills.
-In this day and age of technology, it is easy to overlook handwriting skills because it seems almost unnecessary now, but learning how to write letters can help reading skills.
+In an age of technology, it is easy to overlook handwriting skills.
+While handwriting may seem almost unnecessary now, learning how to write letters can help reading skills.

 “French cognitive scientist Stanislas Dehaene and others have been methodically scanning kids and grown-ups to see where the ability to read resides in the brain.
 Dehaene nicknamed a region in the left hemisphere’s visual cortex “the brain’s letterbox.”
 In a fluent reader, this small area recognizes strings of letters, then rapidly signals to nearly a dozen other left-brain areas.
 The result is the lightning-fast decoding of letter and word sounds but also the retrieval of word meanings from a potentially vast mental dictionary.
 Readers need phonics to sound out unfamiliar words, but they also need vocabulary and general world knowledge to comprehend text.
 Recent research by Karin James at Indiana University also shows that a learner’s “letterbox” works most actively while printing letters, not just recognizing ABC’s or touching them on an iPad.
 This, James explains, is because the child must imagine each letter mentally before creating it on paper.“